angelaxi/nets213Project/README.md

+# Introduction
+WYM - Wear Your Mask is a web application that utilizes a classifier to identify individuals not wearing a mask properly and crowdsourcing to gather data to train the classifier.
 # WYM Dev Setup
 -   In the root directory, create an environment in env folder
     > python -m venv env